-At Horbury St Peter’s and Clifton Primary School, we intend to instill the “St Peter’s Spirit” in all our children.
+At Horbury St Peter’s and Clifton Primary School, we intend to instill the “St Peter’s and Clifton School Spirit” in all our children.
 They are encompassed in the learning and teaching of Computing by:

 It is our intent at Horbury St.Peter’s and Clifton Primary School to provide all of our children with a high-quality education in computing which provides access to an ever changing and expanding digital world.
 We wish to develop a love of computing and provide children with the ability to enhance their knowledge, skills and understanding through different types of media whilst keeping safety at the forefront of their minds.
 We believe that this will give our children the tools they need to succeed in a digital world.